Conversations (song)

 "Conversations" is a song by American rapper Juice Wrld, released on July 10, 2020, as the second track from his posthumous third studio album Legends Never Die.

 Background

 The song's co-producer DJ Scheme said he "fought for a year to make sure this record came out some how some way".
 The song was the first collaboration between Scheme and Juice Wrld, alongside the unreleased track "Way Too Many".
-According to Scheme, the song was conceived a few days before his birthday while on tour, when Juice invited him to his hotel and asked Scheme to play a beat.
+According to Scheme, the song was conceived while on tour, when Juice invited him to his hotel and asked Scheme to play a beat.

 Composition

 The song opens with "a chilling intro", followed by, as noted by Billboard's Michael Saponara, Juice Wrld chugging the Ronny J beat "like a Red Bull and gets right to naming all of the vices that have given him trouble along with his favorite fashion brands that became a staple in his wardrobe".
 Juice boasts on the line "I can have my cake and eat it too", directing it to his critics who he has grown impatient with.